F A Q

 If I paint over mold will it kill it?

 The short answer is no. Mold thrives in dark areas without airflow.
-Painting over mold is really a temporary band-aid solution.
-If you see mold, it is best to have it removed or it will come back when the right conditions exist (moisture, moderate temperatures and an organic food source)
+Painting over mold is a temporary band-aid solution.
+If you see mold, it is best to have it removed or it will come back when the ideal conditions exist. (moisture, cool-moderate temperatures, limited air flow and an organic food source)

-First, contact your landlord through email and let him/her know about it.
-It is wise to take some clear pictures, and send them to your landlord as well.
-If you landlord is not responsive (and you live in BC) you can check out this resource for tenants.
+First, contact your landlord through email, and let him/her know about it.
+It is wise to include some clear pictures, with the email.
+If your landlord is not responsive (and you live in BC) you can check out this resource for tenants.

 If I own a property and my tenant tells me there is mold, what should I do?

 Ask your tenant to send you some pictures to look at.
-Call in a mold inspector to perform an assessment for mold of the property for mold and test for mold if needed.
+Call in a mold inspector to perform an assessment of the property and test for mold if needed.

 Who does Mold Insight work with?